maelys-mcardle/snowflake/docs/snowflake/README.md

 Mnemonics are not used in `.sn` files.

-Any whitespace in a literal field is treated as part of that literal.
+Any whitespace in a literal field is treated as part of that literal, except for the whitespace at the start or end.
+It is trimmed.

 ```
 10 00 HELLO WORLD!    ;; Store "HELLO WORLD!" to Bank 00